A few chatbots use cases in banking industry to prove the importance of automation

 Actionbot is a perfect up- and cross-selling assistant.
 It can offer customers more personalised products adjusted to their specific needs.

-You can check our example on how Actionbot gives recommendations to the customers.
+Check our example on how Actionbot gives recommendations to the customers Try out our lead generation demo

 Automatic forms completion